-Research Scientist II - Three years as Research Scientist I Senior Research Scientist - Four years as Research Scientist II Principal Research Scientist - Five years as Senior Research Scientist
+Research Scientist II - Three years as Research Scientist I

+Senior Research Scientist - Four years as Research Scientist II

+Principal Research Scientist - Five years as Senior Research Scientist

-As used in this document, "years of experience," "years in rank," and "years at Georgia Tech" are to be as of June 30th of the year in which the promotion is being considered.
+As used in this document, "years of experience," "years in rank," and "years at Georgia Tech" are to be as of July 1st of the year in which the promotion would take effect.
 The word "Scientist" is used throughout these guidelines to mean either Engineer, Scientist, Associate, or Technologist.